Jill Williams

 Stefan Balafoutis SC

 Stefan advises and appears for corporations, government agencies and individuals in complex commercial disputes.
-He is recognised in Best Lawyers Australia 2026 for his expertise in Commercial Law.
+He is recognised in Best Lawyers Australia 2027 for his expertise in Commercial Law and in Doyles 2025 as a leading tax law senior counsel.
 He has a particular interest in contracts, property law, taxation, regulatory disputes, corporations law and intellectual property.

 Taxation: Stefan is regularly briefed by the Chief Commissioner of State Revenue and taxpayers.
 He has appeared in leading cases about stamp duty, payroll tax and land tax.
-Recent matters include appearances in the NSW Supreme Court and Court of Appeal about whether the purchase of power stations should attract stamp duty, whether medical centres’ payments to doctors should be subject to payroll tax, and the extent of the employment agency and relevant contracts provisions.
+Recent matters include appearances in the NSW Supreme Court and Court of Appeal about whether power stations should attract stamp duty, whether payroll tax should be imposed on payments made by medical centres, loan aggregators and Uber to their contractors, and the extent of the employment agency and relevant contracts provisions.

 Corporations law: Stefan has been awarded an Advanced Certificate in Insolvency from ARITA and is a professional member of ARITA.
 He appears for liquidators and corporations.
 Stefan has experience in oppression proceedings, matters alleging breach of directors’ duties and proceedings seeking the recovery of unfair preferences and uncommercial transactions.